U.S. Health Care: Are We Getting the Best Bang for Our Buck?

 The authors contend that reconciling the current system’s conflicting incentives, policies, interests, and expectations is the “chief challenge of the next decade” if the nation is going to achieve the integration and other changes necessary to improve outcomes and savings.

-You can read the full study at the JAMA website and a piece by Bloomberg Businessweek.
+You can read the full study at the JAMA website.

 Mark Michaud |